-Tony has been a faculty member in the Division of Physical Therapy at the University of Kentucky since 1992 and currently is an associate professor.
+Tony has been a faculty member in the Department of Physical Therapy at the University of Kentucky since 1992 and currently is an associate professor.
 He received a BS in Physical Therapy from The University of Texas Medical Branch in Galveston, Texas in 1978 and a MS in Education from the University of Kentucky in 1990.
 Tony completed his dissertation titled "Clinical functional testing in people 30-60 years old: Expected performance values and correlations to muscle fitness and activity level," and received his Ph.D. in Rehabilitation Sciences from the University of Kentucky in 2008.

 Research / Scholarship

 - Multimedia educational material production

 - Use of multimedia in the classroom and in distance learning